-* The most authoritative policy is the one promulgated in 2011 by the Occupational Health and Safety Administration in the OSHA Field Safety and Health Manual, Violence at Work, Section 10.
+* Perhaps the most authoritative policy is the one promulgated in 2011 by the Occupational Health and Safety Administration in the OSHA Field Safety and Health Manual, Violence at Work, Section 10.
 This policy applies to all OSHA employees.
 OSHA is responsible for protecting the health and safety of all American workers but, as yet, has done virtually nothing to protect non-OSHA employees from this recognized form of workplace violence.
 See also the U.S. Equal Employment Opportunity’s directive on a model Equal Employment Opportunity Policy for federal agencies.
 Finally, the Society for Human Resources Management has a sample workplace bully policy here.
-You can find below two other sample workplace anti-bully policies.
+You can find examples of other sample workplace anti-bully policies below.